UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ### 4. Create the Lifecycle Interface

-A *node type* in TOSCA needs to define *interfaces* that contain the *methods* that can be called/executed on that node type.
+A *Node Type* in TOSCA needs to define *interfaces* that contain the *methods* that can be called/executed on that node type.

-First open the `interfaces` tab.
+First, open the `interfaces` tab.

-Click on the `Generate Lifecycle Interface` to create a new lifecycle interface for this *node type*.
+Click on the `Generate Lifecycle Interface` to create a new lifecycle interface for this *Node Type*.

-:information_source: The lifecycle interface defines methods for, e.g., installing, configuring, and starting a node type.
+:information_source: The lifecycle interface defines methods for, e.g., installing, configuring, and starting a *Node Type*.

 ![Generate Lifecycle Interface](./images/new_node_type/interfaces/generate_interfaces.png)

-For our quiskit node we only need to install the dependency so we can delete all other methods of the lifecycle interface.
+For our Qiskit node, we only need to install the dependency so we can delete all other methods of the lifecycle interface.

 ![Delete unused operations](./images/new_node_type/interfaces/delete_operations.png)

 Click on the `install` method to define input parameters.
-Click on the `Add` button of the input parameters.
+Then, click on the `Add` button of the input parameters.

 ![Add input parameters](./images/new_node_type/interfaces/add_input_parameters.png)